boostorg/redis/README.md

 ```

 in no more than one source file in your applications.
 To build the
-examples and test cmake is supported, for example
+examples and tests cmake is supported, for example

 ```cpp
 BOOST_ROOT=/opt/boost_1_80_0 cmake --preset dev
 ```

-The following compilers are supported

-- Gcc: 10, 11, 12.
-- Clang: 11, 13, 14.
-- Visual Studio 17 2022, Visual Studio 16 2019.

 ## Acknowledgement

 Acknowledgement to people that helped shape Aedis